jacobp112/icebbo/docs/architecture.md

 ## Proposed synchronous core

 At an accepted `candidate_valid && candidate_ready` rising edge, the side and price enter a candidate register.
 On the next rising edge, the core compares that candidate with the corresponding stored extrema and updates the register if qualified.
 Outputs are register values after that edge.
-The RTL increment must verify back-to-back candidates, including consecutive updates to the same side, and document the measured cycle convention.
-The UART receiver and frame parser precede this core boundary and have separate latency.
+The initial directed Icarus testbenches confirm this one-cycle core transfer-to-update interval and consecutive same-side candidates.
+For a complete seven-byte frame, the final byte is accepted at edge N, the core accepts the parser output at N+1, and the state updates at N+2.
+The UART receiver precedes this byte interface and its latency is separate.
+These are simulated cycle results, not synthesis timing or physical measurements.

 ## Board subsystems and review gates